 - When is a 1099-MISC form due

-- How would you start the process of completing a 1099-MISC form
+- How to start the process of completing a 1099-MISC form

 - Why complete a 1099-MISC form